Texas Sage Plant – Leucophyllum frutescens (Texas Ranger / Cenizo, Live Starter Shrub)

 The Texas Sage plant truly thrives on neglect.
 Follow these simple guidelines:

 - Sunlight: Full sun.
-Plenty of direct light keeps it dense and flowering well; shade causes leggy growth and fewer blooms.
+Plenty of direct light keeps it dense and flowering well, while shade causes leggy growth and fewer blooms.

-- Water: A water-conserving plant that only needs occasional watering.
-Avoid overwatering — too much moisture reduces blooms and can cause root rot.
+- Water: This is a water-conserving plant that only needs occasional watering.
+Avoid overwatering, because too much moisture reduces blooms and can cause root rot.

 - Soil: Well-draining alkaline soil is ideal.
-Excellent drainage is essential; avoid heavy, soggy soils.
+In addition, excellent drainage is essential, so avoid heavy, soggy soils.

 - Cold Hardiness Zone: 8–11.

-- Pruning: Prune in early spring to keep a rounded shape, reduce dense foliage, or rejuvenate older, straggly plants — it regenerates quickly.
-Note that it is semi-deciduous and may drop some foliage in the colder months.
-There’s no need to fertilize.
+- Pruning: Prune in early spring to keep a rounded shape, reduce dense foliage, or rejuvenate older plants, since it regenerates quickly.
+Note that it is semi-deciduous and may drop some foliage in colder months.
+Also, there is no need to fertilize.

 Ways to Use Texas Sage in the Landscape